mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/ruler.rst

 Line/Area Ruler
 ***************

-Ruler to draw a line/area and display length/area in a dialog.
+The ruler is used to draw a line or area and display length/area in a dialog.Selecting a type determines whether the element measures lines or areas.
+Each Ruler-element can only measure either lines or areas.

 .. image:: ../../../../../figures/ruler.png
      :scale: 80